LeoManzini/becoming_developer/README.md

 ## Data Structures

+A data structure (DS), in collection science, is a collection of both values (and its own) and operations (on values and structures).
+It is a concrete implementation of an abstract data type (ADT) or a basic or primitive data type (DT).
+At this section we will see:
+  - Vectors
+  - Matrix
+  - Lists
+  - TODO

 ### Vector

 They are data structures that store a fixed amount of a certain type of data.
 For this reason, they are also known as homogeneous data structures.